dylanaraps/pure-bash-bible/README.md

 ## Function Declaration

-Don't use the `function` keyword, it reduces compatibility with older versions of `bash`.
+Do not use the `function` keyword, it reduces compatibility with older versions of `bash`.

 ```shell
 # Right.